Colimit-Based Composition of High-Level Computing Devices: Composition Operators

 \begin{definition}[Sequential Computon] The pushout of a sequentiable span ${\rho:=\lambda_1\xleftarrow{\alpha_1}\lambda_0\xrightarrow{\alpha_2}\lambda_2}$ yields a total sequential computon ${\lambda_1\unrhd_{\rho}\lambda_2}$ if ${\alpha_1(P_0)=P_1^-}$ and ${\alpha_2(P_0)=P_2^+}$; otherwise, it yields a partial sequential computon ${\lambda_1\rhd_{\rho}\lambda_2}$. \end{definition}

-\begin{example} Suppose we have primitive computons $\lambda_1$, $\lambda_2$ and $\lambda_3$ with units that encapsulate devices for binary multiplication ($\odot$), binary addition ($\oplus$) and unary successor ($\mathcal{S}$), respectively, each also having a device $\epsilon$ that echoes a control signal.
+\begin{example} Suppose we have primitive computons $\lambda_1$, $\lambda_2$ and $\lambda_3$ with units that encapsulate devices for binary multiplication ($\times$), binary addition ($+$) and unary successor ($S$), respectively, each also having the device $\epsilon$.
 With these primitives, we can form composites in diverse ways.
-For example, Figure \ref{fig:example-sequencing}(a) shows the construction of a partial sequential computon ${\lambda_1\rhd_{\rho_1}\lambda_2}$, intended for computing ${(a\cdot b)+c}$.
-Partiality occurs because this composite is formed from a sequentiable span ${\rho_2:=(\alpha_1,\alpha_2)}$ that omits the $2$-coloured data inport of $\lambda_2$.
-An example for the formation of a total sequential computon ${\lambda_1\unrhd_{\rho_2}\lambda_3}$ is shown in Figure \ref{fig:example-sequencing}(b), in which there is a sequentiable span ${\rho_2:=(\alpha_3,\alpha_4)}$ that identifies all the $\lambda_1$-outports with all the $\lambda_3$-inports, yielding a composite intended to compute the successor of ${(a\cdot b)}$.
-If $1$ and $2$ are the respective types of nonnegative integers and float numbers, then ${a,b\geq 0}$, and $c$ would be a float.
-The computon model abstracts away from concrete types in order to provide a general implementation-independent framework.
-In Sec. \ref{sec:operation}, we describe operational semantics to map natural numbers to concrete types from a fixed type system. \end{example}

-As every computon always possesses control ports, it is always possible to connect at least one computon's control outport with the control inport of another, i.e., every two computons are always sequentiable (see Theorem \ref{th:sequential-always}).
+For example, Fig. \ref{fig:example-sequencing}a shows the construction of a partial sequential computon ${\lambda_1\rhd_{\rho_1}\lambda_2}$, intended for computing ${(a\times b)+c}$.
+Partiality occurs because this composite is formed from a sequentiable span ${\rho_1:=(\alpha_1,\alpha_2)}$ that omits the $2$-coloured data inport of $\lambda_2$.
+An example for the formation of a total sequential computon ${\lambda_1\unrhd_{\rho_2}\lambda_3}$ is shown in Fig. \ref{fig:example-sequencing}b, in which there is a sequentiable span ${\rho_2:=(\alpha_1,\alpha_3)}$ that identifies all the $\lambda_1$-outports with all the $\lambda_3$-inports, yielding a composite intended to compute the successor of ${a\times b}$.
+If $1$ and $2$ are the respective types of nonnegative integers and float numbers, then ${a,b\geq 0}$, and $c$ would be a float. \end{example} As every computon always possesses control ports, it is always possible to connect at least one computon's control outport with the control inport of another, i.e., every two computons are always sequentiable (see Theorem \ref{th:sequential-always}).
 Lemmas \ref{prop:interface-sequential} and \ref{prop:interface-sequential-total} specify how interfaces are formed for sequential computons.
-Lemma \ref{prop:sequencing-mono} specifies that the morphisms induced by the pushout of a sequentiable span are monic.
-By Theorem \ref{th:sequencing-associative} both total and partial sequencing are not commutative, and only total sequencing is associative.
-Theorem \ref{th:sequencing-identity} says that a trivial computon with exactly one control port can be used as the left- and right-identity for both classes of sequencing.
+Lemma \ref{prop:sequencing-mono} specifies that the morphisms induced by the pushout of a sequentiable span are mono.
+By Theorem \ref{th:sequencing-associative}, both total and partial sequencing are not commutative, and only total sequencing is associative.
+Theorem \ref{th:sequencing-identity} says that a unit computon serves as the left- and right-identity for both classes of sequencing.